 Steps to Take to Prepare Your Site for the GDPR

-Since this law will apply to your business, it is important to get your site ready by implementing features that will ask users for consent of tracking their data as well as allowing them to update, export or erase their data.
+Since this law will apply to your business or organization, it’s important to get your site ready by implementing features that will ask users to consent to tracking their data as well as allowing them to update, export, or erase their data.
 Here are some ways you can do that:

-- Asking users to opt-in to anything you want to do with their personal data.
+- ask users to opt-in to anything you want to do with their personal data;

-- Track and log all user activity from consent through to notifications, including deletion requests and data recovery with encrypted and secure audit logs.
+- track and log all user activity from consent to notifications, including deletion requests and data recovery with encrypted and secure audit logs;

 For more comprehensive checklists please review: